continja/chadgoode.github.io/_posts/2023-11-05-Holiday_LIght_Show.md

 ## About the Show

 The Halloween show typically runs from around October 1 through Halloween night.
 Shortly thereafter, we'll change over to our Christmas setup.
-Once that's up and tested, we'll run a shorter non-holiday specific show for a few weeks and then start the Christmas show the day after Thanksgiving.
+Once that's up and tested, we'll run a shorter Thanksgiving show for a few weeks and then start the Christmas show the day after Thanksgiving.

 ## Where to See It